 An application for honors consideration in biology can be obtained from the departmental office.
 Application for honors must be made by the second Friday in February of the student’s senior year or by the second Friday in October for a December graduation.

-*Approval of the off-campus research must be granted by the department prior to the experience in order to receive BIOL 495 credit or for inclusion of the experience as a consideration for honors.
+*Approval of these research experiences not performed in the Biology Department must be granted by the Biology Department prior to the experience in order to receive BIOL 495 credit or for inclusion of the experience as a consideration for honors.

 See awards in Biology